 - Keep harvesting regularly and you’ll keep the plant producing.

 Courgette stalks can be a little spiky.
 Take care with your hands and arms when harvesting – or use a good pair of protective gardening gloves.

 You can also eat courgette flowers, they’re great on a salad and you can also cook with them.
 Courgettes have two types of flowers, the flower that has the young vegetable attached to it (this is the female flower) and the much more attractive flower on a long stalk which is the male.
 Courgette flowers will keep for 2-3 days if you seal them in a plastic bag and keep in the fridge.

 Got a glut of courgettes?
-Why no dehydrate them?
+Why not dehydrate them?
+Courgettes are a great vegetable to dehydrate.
 Courgette chips and crisps are a fabulous way to preserve your courgettes for longer – read our Food Dehydrators guide here!

 Tips for Maximising your Courgette Harvest

 The best way to increase your courgette harvest is to harvest on a regular basis.
 Harvest when the courgettes are 10-12 centimetres.
 This might not seem particularly big, but believe me, there will be another one along in a few days.
 Regular harvesting of courgette plants means that you’ll encourage the growth of additional fruits.

 Got questions about the best way to grow courgettes?
 Or want to know about courgette care and we haven’t answered your questions?
 Check out our frequently asked questions about growing courgettes below, or ask us yours in the comments.

 If you’re growing courgettes from seed (you can also usually pick up a courgette plant at plant stalls), then you should be harvesting courgettes should be ready to pick within about 8 weeks of sowing the courgette seeds.